Free & convenient patient parking located behind the office.

 Dental issues can become more severe and costly the longer you wait to treat them.

-During your comprehensive oral health examination, also called a “full mouth exam,” your dentist will examine your teeth and gums, while screening you for oral cancer, periodontal disease, tooth decay, and anything else that can have an impact on your oral health.
+During your comprehensive oral health examination, also called a “full mouth exam,” Dr. Pacheco will examine your teeth and gums, while screening you for oral cancer, periodontal disease, tooth decay, and anything else that can have an impact on your oral health.

-After your exam, you’ll discuss your oral health goals with your dentist, to develop a personalized treatment plan that is customized to fit your unique dental needs.
+After your exam, you’ll discuss your oral health goals with Dr. Pacheco, to develop a personalized treatment plan that is customized to fit your unique dental needs.
 Treatment plans are a detailed outline of recommended care, and typically include a timeline for each treatment, as well as information about any service you will receive.

 Everyone’s smile is as unique as they are, and as a result, no two treatment plans will be exactly the same.
 We’ll be with you every step of the way, making sure to educate you on all of your available treatment options, and answering any questions you may have, so you can choose the treatment that fits your needs, budget, and lifestyle.